Burj Al Arab

 IMG Worlds of Adventure

-Housed within an air-conditioned hangar the magnitude of 28 football fields, IMG Worlds of Adventure is the world’s largest indoor theme park.
-The US$1 billion playgrounds is really impressive, with over 20 attractions and rides divide across four different zones — Marvel, Cartoon Network, Lost Valley Dinosaur Adventure along with IMG Boulevard — and 28 dining sockets.
-Food is ready on site, and also the quality is surprisingly large, with a few wholesome alternatives.
-The theme park is located alongside International Village around the E311.
+In an air-conditioned hangar that is the size is 28 soccer fields IMG Worlds of Adventure is the largest indoor themed park.
+The $1 billion of playgrounds are incredible, and includes more than 20 rides and attractions spread into four distinct zonesfour zones – Marvel, Cartoon Network, Lost Valley Dinosaur Adventure along with IMG Boulevard — and 28 dining outlets.
+Food is prepared on-site as well as the quality is impressively high and includes a variety of healthy choices.
+This theme park situated in the vicinity of International Village around the E311.

 Sheikh Mohammed Centre for Cultural Understanding